up-to-you/dev_notes/jvm/GC_LIFECYCLE.md

 After every `Minor GC` iteration, reachable object's `age` increments by 1.

-There is `MaxTenuringThreshold` JVM option (by default = 15), upon reaching of which objects promots to `Tenured` space.
+There is `MaxTenuringThreshold` JVM option (by default = 15), upon reaching of which objects promotes to `Tenured` space.

 #### Major GC